CryptoFi-LLC/Frontend-Coding-Challenge/README.md

    - **Note:** these commands should be run in a terminal window from the root of the project.
    - `make run` - start api
    - `make stop` - stops api and removes database
-   - `make bash` - opens terminal window inside running api docker container.
-This is useful for running the test suite directly from the running container vs using `make run-testsuite`.
-This is an advanced command.
    - `make destroy` - cleans all unused docker containers from your machine.
 This should only be used too free up memory post code challenge completion.
 1. **Whats Provided**
    - A Dockerized API which will run on [localhost:8000](http://localhost:8000)
    - Autogenerated api docs for testing [localhost:8000/docs](http://localhost:8000/docs)
    - A React Frontend which will run on [localhost:3000](http://localhost:3000)
-   - A Local DynamoDb Gui for viewing data in the database [http://localhost:8001/](http://localhost:8001/)

 ## Submission Guidelines